larsonjj/generator-yeogurt/README.md

 Your library should now load correctly (assuming your source path is correct).

-> Important: If your third-party script will be referenced within your own code (ex. using jQuery), you need to make sure that JSHint is aware it.
+> IMPORTANT: If your third-party script will be referenced within your own code (ex. using jQuery), you need to make sure that JSHint is aware it.
 Check out [JSHint giving errors for third-party scripts](#jshint-giving-errors-for-third-party-scripts) to see how to make this happen.

 ## Deployment